 With nearly 40 percent of finished drugs being imported, and nearly 80 percent of active ingredients coming from overseas sources, protecting the global drug supply chain and making sure that patients have access to the drugs they need is a priority for FDA.

 FDASIA includes a set of provisions, contained in Title VII of the statute, which give FDA new authorities to address the challenges posed by an increasingly global drug supply chain.
 FDA is working to implement these authorities:

-- FDA issued a proposed rule to extend the agency’s administrative detention authority to include drugs, in addition to the authority that is already in place for foods and devices.
+- FDA issued a proposed and final rule to extend the agency’s administrative detention authority to include drugs, in addition to the authority that is already in place for foods and devices.

-- FDA issued a draft guidance defining conduct the agency considers delaying, denying, limiting or refusing inspection, resulting in a drug being deemed adulterated.
+- FDA issued a draft and final guidance defining conduct the agency considers delaying, denying, limiting or refusing inspection, resulting in a drug being deemed adulterated.

 - In 2013, FDA advocated for higher penalties for adulterated and counterfeit drugs before the U.S. Sentencing Commission – and succeeded.

 - FDA held a public meeting on July 12, 2013, to discuss how the agency might implement other parts of FDASIA to protect the drug supply chain.